tedchoward/tidbits/_posts/2011-12-01-what-i-learned-about-dallas.md

 Jason Heid collects some choice quotes from various national media outlets discussing last night's episode of *Top Chef: Texas* which was filmed in Dallas.
-I'ts a wonderful collection of gems such as
+It's a wonderful collection of gems such as
 > What we learned here is that rich people in Dallas are freaking weird.

 Thank you Bravo, for bringing this wonderful attention to my beloved